ppetrovtv/pine_script_docs/source/Pine_Script_Release_Notes.rst

 historical, while still using the same time period.
 The appearance of the indicator changes.

-In this case, the “repainting” effect is not a bug --- it’s a result of applying certain language tools with different calculation methods.
+In this case, the “repainting” effect is not a bug --- it's a result of applying certain language tools with different calculation methods.
 This needs to be understood and taken into consideration while using PineScript.